 - Examine your skin head-to-toe every month.

-See your physician every year for a professional skin exam.
+- See a dermatologist at least once a year for a professional skin exam.
 [For those who have already had MCC, recommended follow-up after treatment is every month for six months, every three months for the next two years, and every six months thereafter.]

 Deborah S. Sarnoff, MD